NanoBjorn/yobit/README.md

 Python binding for YoBit.
 Use at your own risk!

-This has been forked from https://githun.com/NanoBjorn/yobit for the purpose of making it a PyPi package so it can be installed with pip.
+This has been forked from https://githun.com/NanoBjorn/yobit for the purpose of making it a PyPi package so it can be easily installed with python pip tool.
+For the purpose of publishing it to PyPi author agreed to flag it with MIT license.

 # Installation